nielskrijger/blog/posts/2014-04-27-is-tdd-dead.md

 I'm a big fan of TDD.
 The first properly developed (PHP) software project I encountered was in 2005 or 2006 and it was also the first project I discovered that had unit tests.

-At the time I hadn't got the faintest idea what their use might be.
-Why take the effort to test behavior that you can simply verify hitting F5 in a browser?
-The reasons I thought this were
+At the time I hadn't got the faintest idea what their use might be and didn't value them.
+This was mainly because:

 1. most of the projects I had done were small one-man projects
 2. I had never worked with proper QA